CCW MAPS & FAQ’s

 Applications for Firearm Permit must be submitted within 12 months after you take the class.
 We recommend getting it in as soon as possible after the class is taken.
 If more than one year has passed and you failed to submit your paperwork, you will need to attend the class again and get new paperwork.
 Don’t let that happen to you.

 If I have waited too long to submit my application(s), do I have to pay to retake the class?

 As noted above, if you waited too long to submit your paperwork, you will need to retake the class.
-When you retake the class, we will only charge you $20.
+When you retake the class, we will charge you a reduced fee.
 This reduced fee covers our overhead, materials and other costs associated with the class.
 In this case please contact us to schedule the class.

 How long will it take to get my permit after I apply?

 It takes approximately 30 to 90 days from the date your application is received to issue the permit.